 We propose a number of solutions to enhance your disability confidence across the organisation.
 This empowers your senior leaders and ensures your business has the right architecture in place to be a disability confident business.
 We find that investing in disability confidence means that you build an inclusive workplace for everybody else at the same time.

 We will conduct an awareness raising session on disability inclusion with your executive/senior leadership team.
-To achieve this we will conduct a three hour discussion using the Thinking Environment method, which allows people to take time out of the daily grind of business and think with clarity on a particular issue (in this case disability inclusion).
+To achieve this we will conduct a discussion using the Thinking Environment method, which allows people to take time out of the daily grind of business and think with clarity on a particular issue (in this case disability inclusion).
 Your senior leadership team will be invited to read one of our latest thought leadership pieces on disability inclusion, for example, “are you being unreasonable?” or “what’s your work style?
 Are you judged on outcomes or where you sit?”.
 This session will:

 Raise awareness of disability issues in the workplace and how disabled employees should be supported